BenjaminOyarzun17/ProcessProphet/user-manual/user_manual.md

 ### Import and Filter Log

 New event logs are imported with the filesystem through the project directory.
 The supported file formats are CSV and XES.
-Just place your file into the `input_logs` folder
+Just place your file into the `input_logs` folder using your favourite file explorer.

 ```
 projects/
 └── project_name/